 RECOLLECTIONS

 "Recollections" is a photo essay reflecting on the moments and places that have shaped my journey of self-discovery.
-The photographs in this show offer a contemplative exploration of the fragments and layers that shape a landscape of dreams, losses, and memories.
+The photographs offer a contemplative exploration of the fragments and layers that shape a landscape of dreams, losses, and memories.

-This journey begins with my visit to Rajasthan, India in 1992.
-The timelessness and vastness of its desert expanded my perspective, allowing me to recognize my true passion for photography during such an uncertain point of my life.
-Since then, photography has become my creative medium for cultivating my voice through the lens.
+This journey begins with my visit to Rajasthan, India, in 1992.
+The timelessness and vastness of the desert expanded my perspective, allowing me to recognize my true passion for photography during a period of uncertainty in my life.
+Since then, the camera has become my creative medium—a way of cultivating my voice through the lens.

 In 2009, the loss of my mother to depression made me realize how fleeting and fragile life can be.
 The Cheonan Memorial Park in South Korea, where her final resting place is, became a sanctuary of peace and contemplation.
 My connection to the past has persisted through visits to cemeteries, where I wander the quiet paths and read the stones, curious about the departed lives.